-neutral when workers consider unionizing, and they claimed they had no authority to tell their tenants to sign one.
+and remain neutral in the event of a union organizing drive.7 After the developers obtained their subsidies and variances from the city, however, they argued that they were not subject to the living-wage requirement.
+They stalled on signing an agreement that would hold employers neutral when workers consider unionizing, and they claimed they had no authority to tell their tenants to sign one.
 Only after the unions staged a fight were the developers forced to keep their oral promises.
 Community activists hoped that a written CBA in phase two would help ensure the delivery of benefits-specifically, a guarantee of affordable housing, funding for parks, local hiring, and a living-wage clause.

 Members of the FCCEJ coalition banded together because they realized that, despite having different missions, they shared mutual interests and might find strength in numbers.
-Strategic Actions for a Just Economy, one of the coalition's lead organizations, brought other groups on board and organized 300 tenants who lived in the area.
+Strategic Actions for a Just Economy, one of the coalition's lead organizations,8 brought other groups on board and organized 300 tenants who lived in the area.
 This grassroots base played a key role in winning the agreement, which was oriented largely to their needs, and establishing a long-term community development strategy for the Figueroa Corridor that continues today.
-Meanwhile, the Los Angeles Alliance for a New Economy-which enjoyed a reputation for political effectiveness because of the living-wage campaign it had spearheaded -cultivated union support.
+Meanwhile, the Los Angeles Alliance for a New Economy-which enjoyed a reputation for political effectiveness because of the living-wage campaign it had spearheaded9-cultivated union support.
 The unions negotiated their agreement separately from the CBA to comply with federal guidelines on labor negotiations, but the labor and community coalitions stayed united in their strategy and demands.
 When disagreements stymied the progress of the janitors' union, community negotiators stood in unison with labor.
-In turn, labor chimed in on issues such as affordable housing, which affects their members but was not explicitly on their agenda.
-9
+In turn, labor chimed in on issues such as affordable housing, which affects their members but was not explicitly on their agreed.10

 Although Anschutz Entertainment Group leaders initially said they would deal solely with the LACRA, a desire to line up city approvals quickly in an election year-and evidence that the LACRA and city council would not approve the project without organized labor's support-prompted the developer to meet with the coalition's representatives.
 The parties reached an agreement over five months, ending in May 2001.
-The signatories worked together over the next several months to secure government approvals and, ultimately, significant public subsidies for the project.
+The signatories worked together over the next several months to secure government approvals and, ultimately, significant public subsidies for the project.11